Haraden994/SpaceBeyondSpace/Documents/LevelDesignDocument.md

 **Main goal:** Find Dr. Yok

-- Save Max from the rampant specimen
+- Save Max from the plant creature
+- Help Max preparing the useful serum
 - Reach the underground levels
-- Destroy the electric plant
+- Reactivate the main generator
-- Break open the cave entry
+- Get the codes for the cave entry's door
 - Reach the end of the cave

 **Rewards:**